NEU-DSG/tapas-xq/API.md

 Completely remove all database records associated with a given TEI core file identifier: TEI file, MODS metadata, and TAPAS-friendly environment record.

 This endpoint returns a short confirmation in XML that the resources will be deleted, with status code 202.

-If no TEI document is associated with the given identifier, the response will have a status code of 500.
+If no TEI document is associated with the given <code>doc-id</code>, a response with HTTP status code 404 will be returned.

 <table><caption>Request settings</caption><thead><tr><th style="min-width:10%;">Name</th><th>Description</th><th>Where to set value</th></tr></thead><tbody><tr><th scope="row">project-id</th><td>The identifier of the project which owns the core file.</td><td>URL</td></tr><tr><th scope="row">doc-id</th><td>The identifier of the TEI core file.</td><td>URL</td></tr></tbody></table>